Aidingimonas

 Aidingimonas is a genus in the phylum Pseudomonadota (Bacteria).

 Etymology

-The name Aidingimonas derives from: New Latin noun Aidingum, Aiding (a lake located in Xinjiang province of north-west China); and monas (μονάς), monad a unit, a monad; New Latin thus Aidingimonas, a monad from Aiding Lake.
+The name Aidingimonas derives from: Neo-Latin noun Aidingum, Aiding (a lake located in Xinjiang province of north-west China); and monas (μονάς), monad a unit, a monad; Neo-Latin thus Aidingimonas, a monad from Aiding Lake.

 Members of the genus Aidingimonas can be referred to as aidingimonads (viz.
 Trivialisation of names).